ebanx-integration/ebanx-opencart/README.md

 # EBANX OpenCart Payment Gateway Extension

-This plugin enables you to integrate your OpenCart store with the EBANX payment gateway.
+This plugin allows you to integrate your OpenCart store with the EBANX payment gateway.
 It includes support to installments and custom interest rates.

 ## Installation